 Other standard components include USB ports for connecting peripherals such as mice and keyboards to the computer, hard drive sockets for attaching storage drives, and expansion slots that can take graphics or network cards.

 Motherboards come in all shapes and sizes but are usually designed to fit into several industry-standard form factors.
-These form factors determine how many expansions slots there are available, what size power supply must be used, etc.
+These form factors determine how many expansion slots there are available, what size power supply must be used, etc.

 The two most common motherboard types are ATX (Advanced Technology eXtended) and Micro ATX.
 If you’re buying a pre-built PC, chances are the case will be designed to accommodate one of these two types.